sttng/LDD/README.md

 LifToObj.py uses LIFExtractor.py from JrMasterModelBuilder to extract the Lego Digital Designer LIF library first and then converts the LDD .g geometry files to Alias|Wavefrom .obj files.

 ## ObjToRib
-ObjToRib.py will read in a Alias|Wavefrom .obj file, construct geometry from it and write out a Renderman .rib file.
+ObjToRib.py will read in a Alias|Wavefrom .obj file, construct geometry from it and write out a Renderman .rib file of it.

+## LxfRoRib
+LxfRoRib.py will read in a Lego Digital Designer .lxf scene file and construct a Renderman .rib file of the scene by using ObjToRib to concert the bricks of the scenes and use the relevant scene information to place the bricks accordingly (rotation, translation).

 ## prman commands
 ```terminal